 It is vital that you ensure you have knowledge of, or a booking with, a vet in the country you are visiting.
-This is mandatory, especially when departing on the last leg of a journey prior to re-entry back into the UK or Europe, as it is the vet in that place who is legally required to administer the tapeworm treatment and stamp your PETS passport.
+This is mandatory, especially when departing on the last leg of a journey prior to re-entry back into the UK, as it is the vet in that place who is legally required to administer the tapeworm treatment and stamp your Animal Health Certificate or PETS passport.

 The other reason it is vital to know where a vet can be reached is if your dog becomes ill when travelling abroad.
 They will be able to advise on treatment, operate on your dog if necessary, or help with long-term residential treatment and repatriation.

 To that end, health insurance is vital for your dog to cover the cost of treatment, residential or long term care, your extended stay and/or repatriation of your dog.
 In extreme circumstances, this may cost thousands of pounds, which you will more than likely have to pay upfront and recover the cost of on return to the UK.

 Lastly, you may be able to get some support for your visit from the guide or assistance dog organisation in the country you are visiting, although it may be advice and support that you will need to pay for.
 A list of these organisations can be found at:

 - Travel by coach or bus

 - Travel by rail